Dazaifu Tenmangu Plum Blossoms 2026 – Live Bloom Updates, Peak Forecast & Best Time Guide

-Spring is quietly arriving at Dazaifu Tenmangu Shrine.
+Spring has fully arrived at Dazaifu Tenmangu Shrine.

-Soft white petals shimmer beside ancient camphor trees, vivid pink weeping plums cascade toward the stone paths, and the sacred Tobiume tree stands gracefully in early spring light.
+White petals shimmer beside ancient camphor trees, vivid pink weeping plums cascade toward the stone paths, and the sacred Tobiume tree stands gracefully in the bright late-February light.

 With nearly 6,000 plum trees and around 200 varieties, Dazaifu Tenmangu is one of Kyushu’s most spectacular places to experience plum blossom season.